Skip to main content

 Serious side effects of omeprazole

-Serious side effects are rare for omeprazole and include:
+Serious side effects are rare for omeprazole but may include:

-• Clostridium difficile infection: C. difficile is a bacterial infection of the colon that causes severe diarrhea and fever.
+• Severe diarrhea: C. difficile is a bacterial infection of the colon that can cause severe diarrhea and fever.

-• Liver disease: Omeprazole can alter liver function and sometimes lead to liver disease, death of liver tissues, or potentially fatal liver failure.
+• Liver disease: Omeprazole can alter liver function and sometimes lead to liver disease or liver failure.

 • Lupus: Omeprazole may cause the onset or worsening of lupus erythematosus, an autoimmune condition marked by rash and skin redness.

-Some serious adverse effects are associated with long-term use of omeprazole.
+These side effects are often linked to long-term use or high doses of omeprazole.
 Because of this, the prescribing information states that omeprazole should be used at the lowest effective dose for the shortest period of time.
-These effects may include:

-• Bone fractures: Used chronically, omeprazole reduces calcium in the bloodstream by reducing the digestive system’s absorption of calcium.
-The body balances this loss by pulling calcium from the bones, leading to osteoporosis and an increased risk of fractures.
-Patients taking omeprazole continuously over the long-term (one year or longer) may be advised to take calcium supplements and/or prescription medication to help prevent osteoporosis and lower fracture risk.
+• Bone loss: Used long-term, omeprazole can reduce the absorption of calcium.
+The body balances this loss by pulling calcium from the bones, leading to osteoporosis and an increased risk of bone fractures.
+Patients taking omeprazole continuously over the long term (one year or longer) may need to take calcium supplements and/or prescription medication to help prevent osteoporosis and the risk of fractures.

-• Low magnesium: Long-term omeprazole use can also lower magnesium levels in the body.
-Low magnesium (hypomagnesemia) leads to several mild to serious consequences including heart rhythm problems or seizures.
+• Low magnesium: Long-term use of omeprazole can also lower magnesium levels in the body.
+Low magnesium (hypomagnesemia) can lead to muscle cramps, an irregular heartbeat, tremors, or seizures.

 Omeprazole and cancer

 There is a popular notion that omeprazole and other PPIs may increase the risk of stomach cancer.
-Research on the association of omeprazole with stomach cancer is mixed.
-Some studies show omeprazole (or any PPI) can increase the risk of stomach cancer.
-Omeprazole raises the risk of atrophic gastritis, or irritation and swelling of the stomach lining.
-Atrophic gastritis is considered a precursor to stomach cancer.
+Research on the association of omeprazole with stomach cancer is mixed, with some studies showing omeprazole (or any PPI) can increase the risk of stomach cancer.

 More importantly, omeprazole could mask the symptoms of stomach cancer.
-This is very important.
-People could start taking omeprazole for heartburn, but the symptoms may be caused by a malignancy.
+In other words, people could start taking omeprazole for heartburn, but the symptoms may be caused by a malignancy.
 Symptoms such as frequent heartburn should always be evaluated by a healthcare provider.

 How long do omeprazole side effects last?